Coelurosauravus: Description

 The skull of Coelurosauravus is the smallest of the weigeltisaurids, with a mature skull length of 3.5 cm around half those of other weigeltisaurids.
-The total combined head and torso length is 18 cm, reaching a length of at least 35 cm including the preserved length of the tail.
+The total combined head and torso length is 18 cm, reaching a length of at least 32 cm including the preserved length of the tail.
 Like other weigeltisaurids, the skull bones are covered in cranial ornamentation, consisting of low tubercles and spikes, including a horned frill present on the squamosal bone.
 In contrast to Weigeltisaurus, only tubercles, rather than spikes, are present on the parietal bone, which is also shared with Glaurung.
 The teeth are simple and conical in shape and packed into a dense row.
 The teeth sequentially decrease in size posteriorly.
 Compared to Weigeltisaurus, Coelourosauravus has a shorter neck and longer thorax (which is also flattened), and like other weigeltisaurids the tail is elongate.
 Like other weigeltisaurids, the penultimate phalanges are elongated, which in combination with their recurved unguals indicative of claws were likely an adaption to cling to tree bark.
 At least 29 pairs of long, elongate rod-shaped bones project from the sides of the body, dubbed "patagials".
 These are roughly equally spaced along the trunk.
 The first nine patagials show a rapid increase in size, with the ninth being the longest of all of the patagials, with the remaining pairs gradually decreasing in size posteriorly.
-When fully opened, each patagial membrane would have had a wingspan of 35 cm.
+When fully opened, the patagials would have given a wingspan of 35 cm.
+Coelurosauravus is suggested to differ from Weigeltisaurus in proportions of the patagials.